nextgis/ngf-tutorial/tutorials/4_1_ngwmap_resources/README.md

 # 4.1.
 NgwMap.
 Resources

-NgwMap assemblies are so convenient that we use them even where communication with NGW was not required.

 ## Theory

+NgwMap assemblies like `@nextgis/ngw-leaflet`, `@nextgis/ngw-ol` and `@nextgis/ngw-mapbox` are so convenient that we use them even where communication with NGW was not required.

-In fact, NgwMap is an extension of the web map with methods and configuration options that simplify interaction with NGW API.
+In fact, [NgwMap](https://code-api.nextgis.com/classes/ngw_map.NgwMap.html) is an extension of the [WebMap](https://code-api.nextgis.com/classes/ngw_map.WebMap.html) with methods and configuration options that simplify interaction with [NextGIS Web REST API](https://docs.nextgis.ru/docs_ngweb_dev/doc/developer/toc.html#nextgis-web-rest-api).

 The main task is to have an easy way to display any cartographic resources on the map and be able to interact with them.

-The most basic way is to pass information about the added resources through the map initialization option `resources`:
+The most basic way is to pass information about the added resources through the map initialization option [resources](https://code-api.nextgis.com/interfaces/ngw_map.NgwMapOptions.html#resources):

 ```javascript
 NgwMap.create({